m-gorman/FaceRecognition/README.md

 # FaceRecognition
-Code for a face rec doorbell
+Code for a facial recognition doorbell